kimkim-dfdf/Moodflow-project/replit.md

 - Comprehensive comments

 ## Recent Changes

+- December 8, 2025: Backend code cleanup
+  - Removed unused `is_favorite` function from repository.py
+  - Verified all functions in static_data.py and recommendation_engine.py are in use
+  - Updated line counts in documentation

 - December 3, 2025: Simplified authentication
   - Removed password hashing (no security for demo)